St Mary’s Church

 For this reason, IQ designed and installed frameless glass with integrated door systems to fill the stone archways.
 The single-glazed panes were specified in low iron glass, to ensure the installation was clear and vision through the church remained uninterrupted.
 Using low iron glass meant the natural light could flow through the building in the daytime, shining through the original stained glass windows.

 Structural glazing was used to fill the tall archways due to its flexible nature.
-IQ were able to perfectly manufacture and install the glazing for each arch, knowing with this type of stonework each one could be slightly different.
+IQ was able to perfectly manufacture and install the glazing for each arch, knowing with this type of stonework each one could be slightly different.
 The beauty of structural glazing is the endless possibilities, with little to no restrictions on shape or size.

 Single and double casement doors were used throughout the structural glass, for seamless access between areas. using frameless door designs meant the doors were almost very subtle in appearance, in keeping with the fixed structural glazing.